RetroGamer74/PS4_GBEmu_FileManager_Unjail/README.md

 Many other features and bug fixes.

-In includes my Unjail Plugin for Unity
+It includes my Unjail Plugin for Unity